Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Who are the main thought leaders in the area of systemic mould-related illnesses and what are their protocols?

-1. Ritchie Shoemaker, MD / Andrew Heyman MD:
+1. Ritchie Shoemaker, MD / Andrew Heyman, MD:

-2. Neil Nathan, MD/Jill Crista, ND
+2. Neil Nathan, MD / Jill Crista, ND:

-• Drs Nathan and Crista have a holistic medicine approach for systemic mould-related illnesses.
-Nervous system dysregulation plays a huge role in chronic illness, and rebooting the system can be a key part of recovery.
-Drs Nathan and Crista utilise multiple avenues such as brain retraining and vagal stimulators, etc to assist with rebooting the nervous system.
-They both address mast cell activation as a primary mechanism for mould-related inflammation.
 For diagnosis, they primarily use urinary mycotoxin testing and their treatment involves targeted binders based on which mycotoxins are elevated.
-If sinus/nasal fungal colonisation is diagnosed, then antifungal medications (Dr Nathan) or herbs (Dr Crista) are prescribed intranasally and oral antifungal medications (Dr Nathan) or herbs (Dr Crista) are often used for gastrointestinal fungal colonisation.
+If sinus/nasal fungal colonisation/dysbiosis is diagnosed, then antifungal medications (Dr Nathan) or herbs (Dr Crista) are prescribed intranasally, while oral antifungal medications (Dr Nathan) or herbs (Dr Crista) are often used for gastrointestinal dysbiosis.
 They may also use multiple other therapies, including ozone therapy plus phosphatidylcholine and other membrane stabilisers.

-3. Andrew Campbell, MD
+3. Andrew Campbell, MD:

 What are the common factors between all the major protocols for systemic mould-related illness advocated by the key thought leaders mentioned above?

-Two out of the three major protocols (Shoemaker & Nathan) include the use of binder medications and/or supplements, and two of of the three major protocols (Nathan & Campbell) include use of antifungal therapies (pharmaceuticals and/or herbal antifungals).
+Two out of the three major protocols (Shoemaker & Nathan) include the use of binder medications and/or supplements, and two of the three major protocols (Nathan & Campbell) include use of antifungal therapies (pharmaceuticals and/or herbal antifungals).

 All the protocols involve some form of therapy to reduce inflammation whether it be pharmaceutical (Shoemaker) or a combination (Nathan) or primarily natural supplement-based (Campbell).